aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/ai-copilot/_index.md

 }, "outputPath");
 ```

-**OpenAIImageDescriptionCopilot** is an AI copilot designed for generating image descriptions of images inside PDF documents as well as separate image files.
+**OpenAI Image Description** is an AI copilot designed for generating image descriptions of images inside PDF documents as well as separate image files.
 Users can configure the copilot options, such as the model, temperature, number of tokens, model instructions, document attachments, and others.
 The copilot provides the ability to get image descriptions for all attached documents at once.

 The provided code snippet demonstrates the creation of an OpenAI client, configuration of ImageDescriptionCopilot options, and usage of the copilot to obtain image descriptions for attached documents.
 Additionally, there is an extension method that allows adding image descriptions to images in the attached documents and saving new documents in the provided directory.